StrangeBeeCorp/docs/docs/thehive/administration/ldap/configure-ldap-server.md

 This topic provides step-by-step instructions for configuring an [Lightweight Directory Access Protocol (LDAP) server](about-ldap.md) in TheHive, including Microsoft’s Active Directory (AD).

-Use this procedure to synchronize your local TheHive database with LDAP, enabling automatic user account creation, deletion, and assignment to [organizations](../organizations/about-organizations.md) and [permission profiles](../profiles/about-profiles.md) within TheHive.
+Use this procedure to periodically synchronize your local TheHive database with LDAP, enabling automatic user account creation, updates, deletion, and assignment to [organizations](../organizations/about-organizations.md) and [permission profiles](../profiles/about-profiles.md) within TheHive.

 {!includes/administrator-access-configure-ldap.md!}